ADORSYS-GIS/openstack/tutorials/docs/boot_docs.md

 ![text](./images/img8.png)

-Be sure to fill in the IP details, i.e. subnet, IP address, gateway, Nameservers, and Search domains, if any.
+Be sure to fill in the IP details, i.e. Subnet, IP address, gateway, Nameservers, and Search domains, if any.
 Then select `Save` and hit ENTER.

 ![text](./images/img9.png)